 “We have raised $30 million from institutional investors that many people would recognize, and they’re looking for an 18 percent return.”
 But still it is hard to find investors, and Privateer Holdings has used mostly family capital, he said.
 Stone noted that Privateer Holdings is building 1 million square feet (93,000 sq m) of purpose-built facilities because it has the capital to do so.

-Ken Munkacy, chief executive officer of GID Washington real estate investments and vice chair of the ULI Global Exchange Council, related how his wife, Karen Munkacy, a board-certified anesthesiologist and cancer survivor, researched medical marijuana and learned that medical benefits of cannabis are backed by a broad base of scientific evidence.
+Long-time ULI leader Ken Munkacy, speaking as a private individual, appeared on behalf of his wife Karen Munkacy, a board-certified anesthesiologist and cancer survivor, who had researched medical marijuana and learned that medical benefits of cannabis were backed by a broad base of scientific evidence.

-As founder and chief executive officer of Massachusetts-based Garden Remedies, she developed both a medical marijuana cultivation facility in an 81,000 square-foot (7,500 sq m) former plastics molding operation in Fitchburg that now employs 55 people and a 15,000-square-foot (1,400 sq m) dispensary in Newton.
+As founder and chief executive officer of Massachusetts-based Garden Remedies, she developed both a medical marijuana cultivation facility in an 81,000 square-foot (7,500 sq m) former plastics molding operation in Fitchburg that now employs 55 people and a 1,500-square-foot (140 sq m) dispensary in Newton.

 “In Massachusetts, you have to be vertically integrated,” said Munkacy.
 “It’s a nonprofit model,” intended to provide medical marijuana for public purpose.
-Real estate investment trusts “four years ago wouldn’t touch us; now they’re all over us,” he said.
+Real estate investment trusts “four years ago wouldn’t touch Garden Remedies; now they’re all over the opportunity,” he said.
 Challenges include still-constrained capital; even though the company is “de-risked,” he said, “it’s hard to find the sites for expansion.”
 He said as a growth industry, marijuana is rich with possibilities for “real estate, big pharma, medical, retailing, private equity, and legal” interests.

 Joshua C. Brower, an attorney with the Seattle-based Veris Law Group, noted that though marijuana is legal under Washington state law, it is still a controlled substance at the federal level, and local governments retain full zoning and land use regulatory authority.
 “You may find even once you get a license you have to deal with local jurisdictions” over issues like wastewater discharge, he said.